 Greet parents with courtesy and enthusiasm.
-Point out calendars, schedules, white boards etc. that give important information about the program when parents are on-site.
+Point out permission slips, schedules, details about lunch and shirts that give important information about the program.
 Answer questions correctly and/or refer the person to someone who can give correct answers.
 If you don't know the answer to a question, ask for help.
 Complaints must be taken seriously.

-- Always handle complaints out of earshot from the campers. - o Remain calm and courteous regardless of the customer's demeanor. - Actively listen, address the person by name, acknowledge you hear what they are saying by paraphrasing or taking notes, ask questions to demonstrate a sincere desire to understand the issue, apologize for the inconvenience and thank the person for bringing it to your attention. - o Allow an angry person to explain his/her anger and calm down before you respond to the complaint.
-Avoid being defensive. - o If insulating language is used, or if the situation becomes a personal confrontation, simply walk away from the person.
-To trade insults will only make a bad situation worse. - o If the complaint concerns something within your control, take action immediately.
+- Always handle complaints out of earshot from the campers. - Remain calm and courteous regardless of the customer's demeanor. - Actively listen, address the person by name, acknowledge you hear what they are saying by paraphrasing or taking notes, ask questions to demonstrate a sincere desire to understand the issue, apologize for the inconvenience and thank the person for bringing it to your attention. - Allow an angry person to explain his/her anger and calm down before you respond to the complaint.
+Avoid being defensive. - If insulating language is used, or if the situation becomes a personal confrontation, simply walk away from the person.
+To trade insults will only make a bad situation worse. - If the complaint concerns something within your control, take action immediately.
 If not, refer the person to your supervisor.
-Do not make promises you cannot keep, and inform your supervisor of the situation as soon as possible. - o Complete an incident report when appropriate.
+Do not make promises you cannot keep, and inform your supervisor of the situation as soon as possible. - Complete an incident report when appropriate.